meowlery/My-PP/README.md

 ## Notes:

 I built this macropad using a Hack Club tutorial, and it was really fun.
 Unfortunately, I couldn’t make a screenshot of the overall macropad.
-I struggled for more than three hours trying to figure out how to put the parts together using Autodesk Fusion.
+I struggled for many hours trying to figure out how to put the parts together using Autodesk Fusion.
 It was also very difficult to find a good tutorial for that and my laptop is very slow, this makes things way more complicated.
 I really hope that the project still gets approved, because I put hours of work into it and did my best.

 ## Challenges: